unicef/publicgoods-toolkit/policy.md

-The [Digital Impact Alliance's Principles for Digital Development](https://digitalprinciples.org/principle/address-privacy-security) provides further practical guidance to implementing privacy by design at different stages of a project.
-During the design and develop phase, consider how your prototyping work could improve alignment with privacy by design principles -- such as putting users first, especially those most vulnerable -- as well as help you to create and test a data management and security plan.
+The [Digital Impact Alliance's Principles for Digital Development](https://digitalprinciples.org/principle/address-privacy-security) provides further practical guidance to implementing privacy at different stages of a project.
+During the design and develop phase, consider how your prototyping work could improve alignment with privacy principles -- such as putting users first, especially those most vulnerable -- as well as help you to create and test a data management and security plan.